-Liquid-Crystal and Other Non-Emissive Displays: Advances in the development of liquid-crystal and other passive-matrix displays, including electro-optical effects, materials, and devices.
+Liquid-Crystal Displays: Advances in the development of liquid crystal, including electro-optical effects, materials, and devices.

-Organic Light-Emitting Diodes (OLEDs): Papers are sought on display design and performance of small-to-large-area panels, including OLED displays utilizing poly-Si, a-Si, microcrystalline silicon, CMOS crystalline silicon, and emerging areas of organic TFTs and mixed oxide transistors, including ZnO-based materials.
-Papers that discuss the progress and challenges for OLED display performance and manufacturing issues as compared to LCDs and plasma displays are of particular interest.
+Organic Light-Emitting Diodes (OLEDs): Papers are sought on display design and performance of small- to-large-area panels, including OLED displays utilizing poly-Si, a-Si, microcrystalline silicon, CMOS crystalline silicon, and emerging areas of organic TFTs and mixedoxide transistors including ZnO-based materials.
+Papers that discuss the progress and challenges for OLED display performance and manufacturing issues compared to LCDs are of particular interest.
 Furthermore, papers on OLED signage and OLED lighting solutions are welcome.